Nemophila (band): Musical style and songwriting

 Mayu cites Dave Grohl as an influence and utilizes both clean and screamed vocals.
 Although stating that the former is more challenging for her, she said switching between the two is even more difficult.
-Mayu writes many of the lyrics, but the vocal melodies are primarily written by Akiyama and Saki, who take her suggestions into consideration.
+Mayu writes many of the lyrics, but the vocal melodies were primarily written by Akiyama and Saki, who took her suggestions into consideration.
 The singer writes lyrics in both Japanese and English, which is determined by the song's melody; "If the melody has a relatively small number of sounds, I'm more tempted to write English lyrics.
 And when I have something to say based on what I hear, I write them in Japanese.
 But of course, it has to be pleasant to sing.
 And if that's in English, I'll sometimes change it flexibly to make it sound cool."
 Mayu also said that the lyrics are generally quite positive, which she cited as something that makes Nemophila unique.

-In general, Saki said she plays her guitar with a slightly lower sound than fellow guitarist Hazuki.
-They each create their own guitar solos, and Murata always creates her own drum fills.
+In general, Saki said she played her guitar with a slightly lower sound than fellow guitarist Hazuki.
+They each created their own guitar solos, and Murata always creates her own drum fills.
 Haraguchi-san alternates between fingerpicking and using guitar picks, but slightly prefers the former due to its thicker sound.